 Some people who have type 2 diabetes don’t have symptoms.
 Symptoms may be mild and almost unnoticeable.
 Half of all Americans who have diabetes do not know it.

 The symptoms of type 2 diabetes may look like other conditions or health problems.
-Always consult your doctor for a diagnosis.
+Always see your healthcare provider for a diagnosis.

 How is type 2 diabetes diagnosed?